jspaezp/ms2ml/README.md

   - [ ] Spectrum Dataset
   - [ ] Annotated Spectrum Dataset
     - [ ] HDF5/sqlite caching
-    - [ ] Documentation, Documentation, Documentation
+- [ ] *Documentation, Documentation, Documentation*
+  - De cide what doc engine to use (mkdocs?) and how will auto api-documentaiton will be written.
+- [ ] Style
   - [ ] remove D100 from the exclusions in linting (missing docstring in module)
   - [ ] remove D104 (missing docstring in package)
+  - [ ] Fix all flake8/pylint complains ...

 # Contribution